ogatensor/qimendunjia/book/water/EMPTINESS.md

+To create a table of contents for the file `EMPTINESS.md`, you can extract the headings and subheadings from the content and list them in order.
+Here is a potential table of contents based on the provided content:

+1. Introduction
+2. Flash Loan Attacks and Oracle Manipulation
+3. EIP-4626 Inflation/Sandwich Attack
+4. Wallet Security and Phishing SCs
+5. Zero-Knowledge Proof Analogy
+6. Data Interpretation in Investment Networks
+7. Relationships in Investment Spheres
+8. Representation of Investment Spheres
+9. Conclusion

+This table of contents reflects the main topics discussed in the file `EMPTINESS.md`.

+---

 Sir Himothy I — 03/16/2024 11:34 AM
 yea
 using block number or relying strictly on block time as though its constant will breed flash loan attacks